abwbuchanan/octolux/README.md

+This is my blundering attempt to modify the great work done by celsworth.
+I've never used RUBY before and can't say I love it.
+I've made some tweaks that some may like and may even be able to build on and improve for me and the rest of the community.

+My main aims were to:
+include the SOLCAST data so as to only top up the minimum at night - the bare bones were already there, I've just butchere dthem to work for me.
+Solcast accuracy around 90% include the ability to use my EV charger without xdrainign the batteries - some success but room for improvement. included a full charge for a sunday, as that's washing!

 # LuxPower Inverter / Octopus Time-of-use Tariff Integration

 This is a Ruby script to parse [Octopus ToU tariff](https://octopus.energy/agile/) prices and control a [LuxPower ACS inverter](https://www.luxpowertek.com/ac-ess.html) according to rules you specify.